 In addition to the requirements of the graduate study program, the MEPI-TLG PGRM program requires students to enroll in two courses on gender studies and to work on a particular research project that is associated to their program of study.
 Furthermore, the students will be expected to participate in a multitude of civic engagement activities.

-2) Explore Your Research Options
+2) Research Options

-3) Create Your Application
+3) Application Submission

 - Citizen of Algeria, Jordan, Lebanon, Morocco, Syria (residing outside Syria), Tunisia, or Yemen

 U.S. citizens and Green Card holders are not eligible for the program.

 - Academically promising student as per AUB's admissions guidelines